codiform/jargon-translator/README.md

 If you want to start at the beginning, start with the [main branch](https://github.com/codiform/jargon-translator/).

 If you want to jump forward to one of the next steps:
-- The [nextjs-bedrock](https://github.com/codiform/jargon-translator/tree/nextjs-bedrock) branch adds a simple integration to Claude 3.5 Haiku in Amazon Bedrock
+- The [nextjs-bedrock](https://github.com/codiform/jargon-translator/tree/nextjs-bedrock) branch adds a simple integration to Claude 3.5 Haiku in Amazon Bedrock.
+- The [nextjs-ghm](https://github.com/codiform/jargon-translator/tree/nextjs-ghm) branch uses GitHub Models and GPT 4o-mini to translate

 I will likely add other branches here as well.
 I'm going to look at GitHub Models next, since it looks like that may allow me to deploy a demo site (with quotas) so that people can try it.